 Access to the rainforest hike in the Waihe'e Valley requires advance preparation for hikers who attempt to go on their own.

 The hike crosses land that is privately owned by the farmer who has set up the small stand.
-He charges a nominal fee of $5 for tourists and $2 for residents to cross his property and also make use of the toilet.
+He charges a nominal fee for tourists and even less for residents to cross his property and also make use of the toilet.
 The majority of the hike takes place on land owned by Wailuku Agribusiness and those not going on a tour with Maui Eco-Adventures first need to secure a permit from them at their headquarters in Wailuku.

 When hiking in a rainforest, where conditions can change rapidly, it is best to go with an experienced guide.
 Therefore, we recommend that you go with Maui Eco-Adventures who will take care of all of the fees and permits required.

-We began our hike in a light rain - not unusual in a tropical rainforest.
-The rain is what creates such a bounty of lush vegetation.
-On each side of the well-defined path we found a seemingly endless variety of tropical ferns, trees and vines.
-We saw magnificent banyan trees, kukui nut trees and swamp mahogany trees.
+On each side of the well-defined path, you'll find a seemingly endless variety of tropical ferns, trees, and vines.
+Enjoy magnificent banyan trees, kukui nut trees, and swamp mahogany trees.

-We saw fruit trees bearing Brazilian peppers, guava, java plums and mangos as well as lilikoi, morning glory vines and ginger plants.
-As we neared the river we saw plenty of riverbank bamboo.
+You'll see fruit trees bearing Brazilian peppers, guava, java plums and mangos as well as lilikoi, morning glory vines, and ginger plants.

 Wailuku Agribusiness Irrigation Ditch

-As we proceeded along the trail we noticed the first signs of an irrigation ditch owned by Wailuku Agribusiness.
+As you proceed along the trail, you'll notice the first signs of an irrigation ditch owned by Wailuku Agribusiness.
 Much like a similar irrigation ditch in East Maui along the Hana Highway, this ditch was built over a century ago to bring water from the Waihe'e River and adjoining mountains to supply the sugar fields of Central Maui.

 The use of this water has been the subject of recent legal action by the Earthjustice legal organization, which has filed a complaint with the state Commission on Water Resource Management.
 The complaint alleges that much of the water being diverted into this irrigation system is being wasted since Wailuku Agribusiness has ceased production of sugar and macadamia nuts and is in the process of selling all of its lands either to Hawaiian Commercial & Sugar Company (HC&S) for agricultural purposes or to residential housing developers.